thanethomson/statik/README.md

 ```
 config.yml    - YAML configuration file for the overall project.
+assets/       - Static assets for the project (images, CSS files,
+                scripts, etc.).
+data/         - Instances for each of the different models, defined either in
+                YAML or Markdown format.
 models/       - A folder specifically dedicated to model definitions, in YAML
                 format.
+templates/    - Jinja2 template files.
+templatetags/ - Python scripts defining custom Jinja2 template tags and
+                filters.
+themes/       - If your project uses themes, place them here.
+Each theme
+                must be uniquely named, and must contain an "assets"
+                and "templates" folder.
 views/        - Configuration files, in YAML format, defining "recipes" for how
                 to generate various different URLs (which models to use, which
                 data and which templates).
-data/         - Instances for each of the different models, defined either in
-                YAML or Markdown format.
-templates/    - Jinja2 template files.
-templatetags/ - Python scripts defining custom Jinja2 template tags and
-                filters.
 ```

 For example projects, see the `examples` directory in the source repository.